Why sexual crimes on public transport persist despite stricter enforcement

 Associate Professor Razwana Begum Abdul Rahim, head of the Global Security and Strategy Programme at the Singapore University of Social Sciences (SUSS), said that risk factors such as childhood sexual abuse, substance abuse, having a preoccupation with sex, and hypersexuality – having frequent and high sexual urges or sexual activity – may contribute to the commission of sexual crimes.

-Associate Professor Olivia Choy, a biopsychosocial criminologist from Nanyang Technological University (NTU), said that research has shown differences in brain structure and brain activity between offenders of violent crimes, including sexual crimes, and non-offending individuals.
+Associate Professor Olivia Choy, a biopsychosocial criminologist from Nanyang Technological University, said that research has shown differences in brain structure and brain activity between offenders of violent crimes, including sexual crimes, and non-offending individuals.

 However, she added: "Biology is not destiny, just as the environments that we grow up in and the experiences that we have do not 100 per cent determine our behaviour or life outcomes.

-"Instead, our social environment and our biology are inextricably linked, and the combination of those influences shape our behaviour."
+"Instead, our social environment and our biology are inextricably linked, and the combination of those influences shapes our behaviour."

 As for why sexual crimes happen so frequently on public transport, the experts said that the waves of people, the continual boarding and alighting, and the proximity between individuals in these spaces create opportunities that perpetrators exploit.